OpenTechStrategies/streetcrm/docs/HOWTO.md

-# How To Use SWOPtact #
+# How To Use StreetCRM #

 ### Log in
   - An admin user will need to create a username and password for you.
 Use these to log in.
 -  "Site Administration" page
-   - Clicking on either the SWOP logo or "Contacts" title will return you to this list of the kinds of elements that the logged-in user has permission to edit.
+   - Clicking on either the logo or "Contacts" title will return you to this list of the kinds of elements that the logged-in user has permission to edit.
    - The purple banner will show you where you are in the site at all times.
 Right now it shows "Home," and you can always click on the home (or the logo) to get out of an inner page.
    - Search (see "Miscellaneous" for details).
 If you know that you're looking for a specific person, institution, or action, type the name in the search bar.
    - To log out or change the password (if the logged-in user has permission to change their password), click the three horizontal lines at the top right, next to the "welcome, (user)" text.
 You need to click directly on the text in that dropdown menu, not elsewhere in the highlighted row.